cavanes1/ColTools/ContractedMethyl/README.md

-\## Workflow
+## Workflow

-1\.
-Make a directory
+1. Make a directory

-2\.
-Upload the python files to the directory
+2. Upload the python files to the directory

-3\.
-Edit stretching.py with the desired settings such as ID and geometry distortion
+3. Edit stretching.py with the desired settings such as ID and geometry distortion

-&nbsp;  - If not doing MRCI, change partition to shared, change core allocation (including removing -t 24), and remove CI instructions
+  - If not doing MRCI, change partition to shared, change core allocation (including removing -t 24), and remove CI instructions

-4\.
-Run stretching.py to submit jobs to SLURM
+4. Run stretching.py to submit jobs to SLURM

-5\.
-Extract energies by running ee.py
+5. Extract energies by running ee.py

-&nbsp;  - Change CI variable from True if not doing MRCI
+  - Change CI variable from True if not doing MRCI

-6\.
-View surfaces using Jupyter notebook
+6. View surfaces using Jupyter notebook